actions/cache/README.md

 ### v3

+* Added a workaround to allow updating/refreshing existing caches, via the `refresh-cache` option and requiring a valid Github API token.
 * Integrated with the new cache service (v2) APIs.
 * Added support for caching in GHES 3.5+.
 * Fixed download issue for files > 2GB during restore.